2025 books

 - doesn’t imagine the internet per se. reflects a classic telco worldview

-- whoa! the chapters where they go into “fishtown” and interact with “afriatics”. well, it was written in the 90s. this did not age well. on the flip side, there’s something pretty frank and weird about the way that race is discussed in here, cognizant of racial divergences while being tone deaf in the discussion.
+- whoa! the chapters where they go into “fishtown” and interact with “afriatics”. well, it was written in the 90s. this did not age well. on the flip side, there’s something pretty frank and weird about the way that race is discussed in here, cognizant of racial divergences while being incredibly tone deaf in the discussion.

 weak ending, with about as cliche a courtroom exoneration as you can scrape together. there’s even an awkward shout out to usenet and first person world building games in the closing chapters. the dude was cranking out the last few chapters as the publisher was putting the screw to him. i was amused, but i was constantly flipping to the back to see how much more i had to wade through during the last 70-ish pages.
 (09-Jan-2025)